How to Edit a Music Video

 Synchronize all the performances on top of each other, creating a multi-camera timeline.

 This one may be obvious but it took me a few hours to realize.
 Don’t just individually synchronize the clips and place them next to each other on the timeline, to be logged individually.
 I mean, yes… Log each take individually (Meaning: Watch each shot with the synchronized song, and cut out / separate all the best stuff).
-However, on top of this, have a master sync timeline for each location where the music track is laid down and the video tracks have every take in that location.
+However, on top of this, have a master sync timeline for each location where the music track is laid down and the video tracks have every take in that location stacked on top of each other.
 This way you can quickly scrub to any point of the song and look at the various takes for that lyric.
 The reason you want to do one of these per location, and not for the entire shoot, is because then things might get confusing real quick.
 If you shot in 5 different locations, have 5 different stacked timelines with all the takes in that location.
 This step will make the final crunch time of the video delivery much easier.

 The key spectacle are the various locations.